Updated January 26, 2021

 The 86th Airlift Wing is the host wing at Ramstein Air Base, Germany.
 Ramstein is assigned to U.S. Air Forces in Europe.

 Ramstein Air Base is located one and a half miles east of the city of Ramstein, about two miles west of the city of Landstuhl, and seven and a half miles west of the city of Kaiserslautern.
-Ramstein Air Base is in the German state of Rheinland-Palatinate and is part of the Kaiserslautern Military Community -- the largest American community outside of the United States.
+Ramstein Air Base is in the German state of Rhineland-Palatinate (aka Rheinland-Pfalz) and is part of the Kaiserslautern Military Community -- the largest American community outside of the United States.

 The 86th Airlift Wing is comprised of seven groups: 86th Operations Group, 86th Maintenance Group, 86th Mission Support Group, 86th Civil Engineer Group, 86th Logistics Readiness Group, 86th Medical Group, and 65th Air Base Group at Lajes Field, Azores.